 The Museum is located in a historic Carnegie library built in 1915 by Watsonville architect W.H.
 Weeks.
 In the 1960s, additions were made to the building to accommodate new exhibits and growing collections.
 The Museum building is owned by the City of Santa Cruz, and is located within Tyrrell Park.
-The Museum also manages the surrounding Garden Learning Center as part of the City's "Adopt-a-Park" program.
-The iconic grey whale statue in front of the Museum was installed by artist Larry Foster in 1982.
+The Museum also manages the surrounding Garden Learning Center and nearby Pilkington Creek as part of the City's "Adopt-a-Park" program.
+The iconic grey whale statue in front of the Museum was installed in 1982, with significant renovations in spring of 2025.
 To this day, many locals refer to the Museum as "The Whale Museum", although the whale is owned and cared for by the City.